 Energy production can range from complex to simple, and it can be as large as dedicated solar fields that serve entire regions or as localized as small rooftop systems that power individual buildings.
 In some cases, wind effects may drive fundamental design considerations of a new product.

-CPP pioneered many of the current best practices that dictate how engineers design for wind, and we work closely with professionals in the solar industry to ensure that our recommendations are relevant in the current market.
+We pioneered many of the current best practices that dictate how engineers design for wind, and we work closely with professionals in the solar industry to ensure that our recommendations are relevant to solar arrays and other solar products in the current market.